dennzimm/npmrc-replace-env/README.md

 pnpm add npmrc-replace-env
 ```

+[!NOTE]
-**Note**: While installing the package is an option, it's important to highlight that it is not required for using the utility.
-The utility can be directly invoked using npx without installing the package.
+While installing the package is an option, it's important to note that it's not required to use the utility.
+The utility can be invoked directly with npx without installing the package.

 ## Usage